google/docsy/userguide/content/en/docs/Updating/_index.md

 ---
-title: "Updating Docsy"
+title: "Update of Docsy Theme of conversion of existing site to hugo modules"
-linkTitle: "Updating Docsy"
+linkTitle: "Update or Conversion of Docsy Theme"
 weight: 8
 description: >
- Keeping the theme up to date.
+ Keeping the Docsy theme up to date.
 ---

 We hope to continue to make improvements to the theme [along with the Docsy community](/docs/contribution-guidelines/).